TOP secret – 8 ways how I earn money when traveling

 3. Public speaking

 I am trying to get out of my comfort zone and speak at conferences and travel shows whenever I get a chance (would you believe I am a shy introvert?)
-Most of the conferences are in Slovakia or Czech republic as speaking in Slovak comes more naturally to me.
-There’s less of travel and vegan food presentations here than in many other countries.
+Most of the conferences are in Slovakia or Czech republic as speaking in my mother tongue Slovak comes more naturally to me.

 4. Slovak magazines – freelance